uw-unsat/jitterbug/README.md

 and testing.

 ## Caveats / limitations

+The test cases under `racket/test/` show which instructions the JIT is currently verified for.
+For those instructions, it proves that the JIT is correct for all possible initial register values, for all jump offsets, for all immediate values, etc.

 There are several properties of the JIT that are currently not specified or verified: